 Afchron is a leading Black Digital Research Library.
 COVID19 has produced a new process - home schooling, teaching our children what they haven't been taught in Public Schools.
 We make Black History available to present and future generations, for the better understanding of the Black experience in America, Africa and the West Indies.

-"If you are looking for someone who can enhance you staff development program or help with supplemental curriculum material, I recommend to you , (AFCHRON)."
+"If you are looking for someone who can enhance your staff development program or help with supplemental curriculum material, I recommend to you AFCHRON."

 - TIMOTHY P. CONNORS, Former Superintendent of Schools, Bloomington Public Schools, Minnesota.

 " AFCHRON contributed to the infusion of African-American History into the curriculum of the Miami Dade County Public Schools, Florida."

-- GENEVA K. WOODARD, former District Director Division of Social Sciences / Special ProgramsI
+- GENEVA K. WOODARD, Former District Director Division of Social Sciences / Special Programs.